LukeGall/Level-4-Solo-Project/notesDiary.md

 How clear was it that some pieces couldn't be changed or deleted?

 How clear was it that you only had a certain number of pieces to complete the puzzle?

+Do you think these puzzles would assist in learning the Turing Tumble?

 Task 4 (extra)